microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.DeepDiagnostics.document.md

 The complexity compounds in cases where the software cannot be easily cycled or where bugs are particularly elusive.

-Dynamic Telemetry, provides middle ground; it offers the ability to dynamically toggle telemetry, either manually or programmatically.
+Dynamic Telemetry provides middle ground; it offers the ability to dynamically toggle telemetry, either manually or programmatically.

 As you start using and learning Dynamic Telemetry, you'll discover how to gamify